Monday, July 13, 2015

 Actually, confronted the German overwhelming advance, the Allied generals remembered that a Military Aviation existed, for which they have been always very avaricious.

 Yes, such a strike in the Ardennes could have been efficient if the counter-attack had been simultaneously managed with tanks and dive bombers: The Flak crews would have to choose between different kinds of very dangerous targets.
-Our losses could decrease and our efficiency get better.

 How many training (for similar combined operations) have been done on the topic of how to stop the progression of an army entirely constituted of Panzer Divizionen?